hughfdjackson/flywheel/README.md

     ender build flywheel

+## Example

+See [the example](http://hughfdjackson.github.com/flywheel/example/) for a demo usage of flywheel.

 ## API

 This API section is going to focus on the non-ender API.
 If you're using ender, you can simply use `var flywheel = require("flywheel")`